grimmer0125/gdrive_uploader/readme.md

 ## Step4.

-`npm start`.
+`npm run start`.
 By default, this program will upload `Carta.dmg` to target google drive folder.